TempeHS/2024SDD-Rayan-AeroFit/README.md

 # Developer Notes:
-This app was created for my Year 12 Software Design & Development Major Project.
+This app was created by me for my Year 12 Software Design & Development Major Project.
+It was created with HTML and Javascript and makes use of multiple API's.

-**How It Works**

-This app is designed for individuals who prioritize simplicity and ease of use in their fitness journey.
-It’s built for those who want to focus on the fundamental aspects of health, such as cardiovascular fitness and weight loss, without being overwhelmed by detailed tracking and planning.
-By focusing on essential health metrics and removing unnecessary intricacies, the app is able to provide a streamlined approach to fitness.